rfay/hobobiker.com/sites/all/modules/tag1update/README.txt

 If there's not enough information in the logs, go to the tag1updates configuration page (admin/settings/tag1updates), open the Advanced fieldset, and enable 'Debug logging'.
 Then go back to the 'Status' tab and try to 'Send manually' again.
-Finally, review the watchdog logs.
+Finally, review the Recent log entries again.

 If the problem is not obvious, email support@tag1consulting.com for help.